JagerAxolotl/Music-Recommendation-System/README.md

 We see an explosion of Music streaming apps these days and sometimes wonder or wrack our brains as to which one serves our purpose and how do we get the relevant set of songs when we open the application.
 We have many songs recommendation systems out there and those are being used by popular companies like Spotify, SoundCloud, Pandora, Amazon Music, etc. And most of them do predict music or movies based on our previous watching/listening history and feedback.
 Most of them work based on Collaborative and Content-based filtering which they call the “Hybrid” model [3].
 The companies use advanced machine learning algorithms and data processing engines like Spark and Hadoop to produce the best results possible.
 While all these technologies exist, this is our take on the song recommendation systems and how we can contribute even though minuscule, to the already popular technology.
 We are aware that Machine learning algorithms like Neural Networks and Deep Learning are used in such complex systems.
 Along with these algorithms, we will leverage Alternating Least Squares in Spark [4] and execute the design on a distributed ecosystem like Hadoop, which is interesting.

 ## Objective
-The goal is to implement the Content based filtering whose underlying concept is TF-IDF vectorization and Cosine Similarity and Collaborative Filtering using Stochastic Gradient Descent to build a comprehensive recommender system for songs.
+The goal is to implement the Content-based filtering whose underlying concept is TF-IDF vectorization and Cosine Similarity and Collaborative Filtering using Stochastic Gradient Descent to build a comprehensive recommender system for songs.

 ## Tasks involved
 1. Literature Survey
 2. Dataset collection
 3. Data cleaning and pre-processing
-4. Data visulaization
+4. Data visualization
 5. Algorithm selection
 6. Designing Recommender Architecture
-7. Implementation of the algoirthms
+7. Implementation of the algorithms
 8. Quantitative analysis of the results

 ## Approach
-Our approach was a unified content based and collaborative filtering model that could improve the song recommendation system in general.
+Our approach was a unified content-based and collaborative filtering model that could improve the song recommendation system in general.
 We considered a Stochastic Gradient Descent (SGD) approach due to a couple of reasons, one of them being the case that Mean Squared Error (MSE) for SGD as compared to ALS is a huge difference.
-And SGD tends to beat ALS while sometimes ALS recommend better songs.
+And SGD tends to beat ALS while sometimes ALS recommends better songs.
 Our hunch was that this could be due to SGD trying to overfit more than ALS and is more susceptible to popularity bias.
-Although, we can't back that up with an empirical evidence or math yet, but even Netflix's paper about movie recommendation vouches for the same.
+Although we can't back that up with empirical evidence or math yet, even Netflix's paper about movie recommendation vouches for the same.
 While there is an option to combine both the model into one like an ensemble approach, we didn't take that.
 Another reason for choosing SGD being its ability to perform better in A/B tests.
 A/B tests are randomized experiments with two variants A and B. It is an application of statistical hypothesis testing used more in the field of statistics.

 ## Steps implemented
-### Collabrative Based:
+### Collaborative Based:
-- For this approach we have read user_artists(userID, artistID, weight) and artists(id, name) files as dataframe and merged them.
+- For this approach we have read user_artists(userID, artistID, weight) and artists(id, name) files as data frame and merged them.
-- We scaled the weight column imported from user_artists file.
+- We scaled the weight column imported from the user_artists file.
-- We formed the compressed sparse row matrix with userId as our rows and artistId as our columns and each entry in matrix contain weight(renamed to playcount) which is number of times each user play songs corresponding to artistId.
+- We formed the compressed sparse row matrix with userId as our rows and artistId as our columns and each entry in matrix contain weight(renamed to playcount) which is the number of times each user plays songs corresponding to artistId.
 Further we filled each NaN value with 0.
 - Splitting the data in test and train
 - Defining Loss RMSE as our loss function.
 - Calling Recommender class, which contains our main Stochastic Gradient Descent model taking epochs, latent_feature, lambda, learning_rate as input to it.